7 min read

 Note: In case you’ve more than one correct answer to a question, you can enable multi-select.

-Remember the part about Masterchef, well this is the part where we provide the finishing touch.
+Remember the part about Masterchef?
+Well, this is the part where we provide the finishing touch.

 The Results

-Once you are done creating the quiz it’s time to publish it and find out how users respond to the questions.
-The number of correct answers the user gives will be his/her final score i.e. absolute score.
+Once you are done creating the quiz, it’s time to publish it and find out how users respond to the questions.
+The number of correct answers the user gives will be his/her final score i.e., absolute score.
 Ranks are similar to those you had in school.
 Need I remind you of those 🙂

 As you know, all scores are not treated equally in a graded quiz.
 In this case, we’ve kept things simple by displaying two different messages/outcomes for two different score groups.
-We do this by using a nifty feature known asconditional messaging”.
+We do this by using a nifty feature known as “conditional messaging”.

 Find below the two results we created.

 There are three components of a result page – score absolute, outcome message, and outcome image/gif.
-In the image above, we’ve pointed to places in the editor from where you can include these elements to your graded quiz.
+In the image above, we’ve pointed to places in the editor from where you can include these elements in your graded quiz.
 You can find it in the Score section on the Results tab.

 Remember, use catchy phrasing and wacky pictures on the results page to finish off the quiz on a fun note.
 A great results page leaves the user feeling warm and fuzzy, so use terms and sentences that boost ego in conjunction with a catchy gif or a picture.
 Even if a user has obtained bad scores, use encouraging messages to egg them on for one more try.

-On the results page, don’t forget to include a CTA button to redirect users to the next page in your marketing funnel.
-How else are you going to push your prospects further down the funnel?
 You can also add social buttons or give your prospects the choice to share the results in their network.
 This will ultimately depend on your goal of creating this quiz.
 You can access all these options in the Settings section on the Results tab.

 The Ultimate Goal – Getting Leads Using a Graded Quiz

-If you are still on the fence, let us show you how you can use Outgrow to generate leads and take your users further down the marketing funnel using a graded quiz.
-Start by adding a lead generation form before the results.
-Again, this is something we’ve discovered through our extensive quiz creating an experience.
-While you can also place a lead form on the welcome screen or after the results, adding it just before the results leads to more conversions.
+You can also place a lead form on the welcome screen or after the results, adding it just before the results leads to more conversions.
 A lead generation form should be small and not have more than three form fields.
-Now you can also avail the option of asking your prospects to log in via Facebook.
+Now, you can also avail the option of asking your prospects to log in via Facebook.
 Read more about it here.

 Once you’re done creating the quiz, it’s time to optimize it.
 First off, the focus should be on getting it indexed by search engines.
 You can find the SEO options under the “Configure” tab on top of the Outgrow quiz builder.